 In fact, music has been used in therapy sessions for patients in some hospitals in Europe and in the United States since the 1950s.
 It has been included in the multidisciplinary approaches in the medical world.

-Music has also been proven to induce physical relaxation, happiness, and sense of greater physical and emotional well-being, which could affect the general well-being of music-inclined individuals in a positive way.
+Music has also been proven to induce physical relaxation, happiness, and a sense of greater physical and emotional well-being, which could affect the general well-being of music-inclined individuals in a positive way.

 I’d bet you relied on music, too, when the one you love unfortunately did not love you back (Unbreak my heart sings in the background).